50 Best Christmas Picture Books For Kids in 2023 (Free Printable)

 *1 New York Times Best-selling Series

 Beep!
 Beep!
 Beep!
 Join Little Blue Truck on a Christmas adventure to spread joy to his friends.
 Count along from one to five as he delivers Christmas trees.
-Your little one will enjoy the flashing Christmas tree lights on the final page!
+Enjoy the flashing Christmas tree lights on the final page!

 *5 Stars on Amazon